 The list is endless, and your journey through it is unique.
 No one has the writer’s point of view that you have.

 Demonstrating My Writer’s Point of View

 This post is a little different than most I write, but I am demonstrating the power of a writer’s point of view.
 I want to help open your eyes a bit to the treasure that your own stories are.
 I want to encourage you to write your story, to share your story with others.

-Even though there are thousands of other people who are experiencing the same rains and flooding that I am, I am writing this to reveal my personal and unique point of view as the event literally unfolds before me.
+Even though there are thousands of other people who are experiencing the same rains and flooding that I am, I am sharing this to reveal my personal and unique writer’s point of view as the event literally unfolds before me.
 This is a great exercise for you, too!
 I encourage you to pick a topic from your own recent experience and write about it from your unique vantage point.

 Writer’s Point of View: Where I Live

 Look at my About Jane page, and you learn that I live in the Branson area of southwest Missouri.
 The Ozarks region is my home and I enjoy it to the max.
 It is a land rich in history, heritage, folklore, and simple living.

 Millions of people each year make their way to this area to vacation among the gently rolling mountains and the abundant lakes of the region.
 Branson shines as a star on the ridge top, offering family entertainment in the form of shows, museums, and a wide variety of interesting places to visit.

 From zip-lining over the oldest mountains on the continent to riding the huge Ferris wheel that recently relocated to the Branson Strip from Chicago, there is something for everyone who is looking for a thrill!
 And you will find virtually everything in between as well.